DATA-BACKED GUIDE · UPDATED JULY 2026

 Why the price varies so much

 Small bathrooms and cloakrooms vary because the fixed costs barely move even when the room does.
-You still need a plumber, still need waterproofing, still need someone to fit and finish, and those trades all have a minimum amount of work in them.
-A basic cloakroom with just a toilet and basin is at the cheaper end, but add a shower and you are into full waterproofing and drainage again.
-Cramped spaces can actually be trickier to tile and plumb, because there is no room to move and every cut has to be neat.
-Older homes add the usual surprises once the old fittings come out.
-So the gap between the price of a compact suite and the finished little room is often wider than people expect.
+You still need a plumber, still need waterproofing, still need someone to fit and finish, and those trades all have a minimum amount of work in them regardless of floor area.
+A basic cloakroom with just a toilet and basin sits at the cheaper end, but add a shower and you are back into full waterproofing and drainage.
+Cramped spaces can actually be trickier to tile and plumb, because there is no room to move and every cut has to be neat rather than rough and hidden by a bigger tile.
+Older homes add the usual surprises once the old fittings come out, from pipework that does not match modern fittings to floors that need extra work before anything new goes in.
+Who does the job matters too.
+A sole trader pricing the work directly tends to come in lower than a firm that has to price in office staff, a project manager or a showroom.
+Region plays a part as well: labour rates for plumbers and tilers are not the same everywhere, and a job costed in a higher-wage area will land higher even if the room and the spec are identical.
+So the gap between the price of a compact suite bought off the shelf and the finished little room is often wider than people expect, and it is driven by labour and location more than by materials.

 How to pay less